Georgia O'Connor

 Georgia Ann Cardinali (née O'Connor; 18 February 2000 – 22 May 2025) was an English professional boxer who began her career with an undefeated streak after turning professional in 2021.
 As an amateur, she earned multiple international medals, including gold at the 2017 Commonwealth Youth Games and podium finishes at the Youth World and European Championships.

 Early life and education

 O'Connor lived in France for a brief period as a child and was a fluent French speaker.
-She was a black belt and three-time national champion in Taekwondo as well as being undefeated in kickboxing.
+She was a black belt and five time national champion in Taekwondo as well as being undefeated in kickboxing.
 She studied for a degree in civil engineering and played the guitar and sang in her spare time.

-Career
+Amateur career

 As an amateur, she won a gold medal at the 2017 Commonwealth Youth Games, silver at the 2017 Youth World Championships and bronze at the 2018 Youth World Championships.
 She also reached the quarter-finals at the 2018 European Youth Championships after winning bronze and silver medals as a junior in previous editions of the tournament.

+Professional career

 She turned professional in 2021 and won all three of her fights in the paid ranks.